Janieta Eyre: Incarnations

 Eyre's first solo exhibition originally shown at the Garnet Press Gallery, Toronto in 1995.
 It was inspired by the paintings of Balthus and Neil Gaiman's novel, Coraline.
 Her series of photographs have all been about "constructing an autobiography that is based on possibility, rather than reality."
 Her imaginary identities propose a self that's fluid, not fixed.
-They are Eyre's answer to a favourite Buddhist koan: “Who were you and what did you look like before your parents were born?” which was the inspirations for the photograph The Day I Gave Birth to My Mother.
+They are Eyre's answer to a favourite Buddhist koan: "Who were you and what did you look like before your parents were born?" which was the inspirations for the photograph The Day I Gave Birth to My Mother.

 Lady Lazarus

-Originally shown in 1999 at the Cristinerose Gallery, New York, NY, followed by exhibitions at Diane Farris Gallery, Vancouver, B.C and Francesco Girondini Arte Contemporanea, Verona, Italy in 2000.
-The title comes from Sylvia Plath’s "Lady Lazarus" and was inspired by the quote, "Dying/Is an art, like everything else."
+Originally shown in 1999 at the Cristinerose Gallery, New York, New York, followed by exhibitions at Diane Farris Gallery, Vancouver, British Columbia, and Francesco Girondini Arte Contemporanea, Verona, Italy in 2000.
+The title comes from Sylvia Plath's "Lady Lazarus" and was inspired by the quote, "Dying/Is an art, like everything else."
 It examines her fascination with death, especially her own.
 In a series of around 30 stylized photographs, rich with allusions to Mannerist painting, she documented possible scenarios of her own demise.
 In the series Eyre's poses are rehearsals for possible ends that she absorbs into her own body.
 The resonant photos depict the photographer in staged death poses: in a bathtub, knife on the bathroom tiles; head leaning on an open oven door; covered in a filmy shroud.
 The subjects are eviscerated, yet also confrontational and erotic.